Internet Access & Error Handling Settings

 - Never (any page with certificate errors will not load)

 Always Show Prompt is the default behavior for Basic, Plus, and Enterprise, and is always used in Kiosk Pro Lite.
 Exceptions to HTTPS:// security protocols are only possible when using the WKWebView browser engine.
-If using the UIWebView browser engine, there is no currently available method to allow exceptions for failed security certificate authentication and so loading of a page with a certificate error will always fail.
+If using the UIWebView browser engine, there is no method to allow exceptions for failed security certificate authentication so loading of a page with a certificate error will always fail.

 When using Always Show Prompt, if a security certificate authentication error occurs, a prompt is shown to the visitor, alerting them to the error and allowing them to continue to view the page or cancel to prevent loading.